confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 (If we want, for clusters that have lag reporting enabled, we could specify zero lag tolerance on the pull query.)
 We will accept this possibility as part of the potential race conditions.

 Suppose two migrations are attempted concurrently.
-It's possible that both pass validation and produce `Pending`, and both attempt to perform the actual migration as a result.
+It's possible that both pass validation and produce `Running`, and both attempt to perform the actual migration as a result.
 If the attempted migrations are the same, chances are at most one will succeed since most ksqlDB statements are only accepted by the server once (e.g., CREATE STREAM/TABLE commands since stream/table names may not be repeated).
 In this case, one migration will update the `CURRENT` status to `Error` and the